nicholas-s-perkins/pratt-parser/README.md

 In the parse, we consider two relationships of this binding power:
 - `rbp` - the "right binding power"
 - `lbp` - the "left binding power"

+### Code
+- A token's `semantic code` - a program assigned to a token that produces its semantic meaning